Is Sri Lanka on your travel bucket list yet?

 Day 6 – Kandy to Tamarind Gardens Homestay

 The following morning we had some free time which I chose to go for a proper Ayurvedic massage after my little taster session the day before.
 I felt completely rejuvenated afterwards.
-You could also choose to visit the botanical garden, go shopping or walk around the Kandy lake.
+You could also choose from the many things to do in Kandy such as visiting the botanical garden, going shopping or walking around the Kandy lake.

 We then drove to another Planeterra project, this time a homestay at Tamarind Gardens an hour or so outside of Kandy.
 I will be writing a separate article about this amazing place so please watch this space…